Beluguy/Personal-website/content/posts/Projects/Radio PCB/index.md

 author:
   name: Marcus
 ---
-My teammates, [Daniel](https://danielzn.com/) and I designed, built, and tested radio PCBs for one of the rockets at [UBC Rocket](https://www.ubcrocket.com), one of the many engineering student deisng team at UBC.
-Feel free to click the link to know more about our team.
+My teammates, [Daniel](https://danielzn.com/) and designed and validated the radio communication PCB for North American’s first succesful student-made 2 stage rocket, which [won first place](https://www.instagram.com/reel/Cw6-koEogTa/) in the advanced category at the Launch Canada 2023 Rocketry Competition.

 We made this design using Autodesk Eagle.
 This was my first time making PCB, so the design is quite simple with only two layers.
-I will switch to using Atlium desinger for future PCBs project because I see many employers prefer that instead of Autodesk Eagle.
+I will switch to using Altium desinger for future PCBs project because I see many employers prefer that instead of Autodesk Eagle.

 Here are some pictures of our design: